flarelabs-net/vite-plugin-cloudflare/README.md

 In this tutorial, you will create a React SPA that can be deployed as a Worker with Workers Assets.
 Then, you will add an API Worker that can be accessed from the front-end code.
-We will develop, build and preview the application using Vite before finally deploying to Cloudflare.
+You will develop, build, and preview the application using Vite before finally deploying to Cloudflare.

 ### Set up and configure the React SPA